Kamarlin Ombi

-Kamarlin bin Ombi (born 3 March 1959) is a Malaysian politician who had served as an Assistant Minister under Chief Minister Musa Aman's administration from 2013 until 2018 and Member of Sabah State Legislative Assembly (MLA) for Lumadan from March 2008 until May 2018.
+Kamarlin bin Ombi is a Malaysian politician who had served as an Assistant Minister under Chief Minister Musa Aman's administration from 2013 until 2018 and Member of Sabah State Legislative Assembly (MLA) for Lumadan from March 2008 until May 2018.
 He is a member of the United Malays National Organisation of Sabah (Sabah UMNO) a branch of a component party of the Barisan Nasional (BN) coalition.